raikens1/health_desert_maps/README.md

  - **2a** We would like to understand how demographic and socioeconomic factors are associated with travel time to hospital, to better understand the populations affected by healthcare deserts.
  - **2b** We would also like to understand the association between time-to-hospital and health outcomes.

-### 3. Predict the Effects of Hospital Closures and Openings
+### 3. Predict the Effects of Hospital Closures
 Using the pipeline from aim 1, we can model the potential effects of hospital openings and closures.
-This can help us to model the short-term effects of the temporary closures which occur when hospitals reach capacity, or the long-term effects of closures of maternity care centers and Safety Net Hospitals.
+This can help us to model the short-term effects of the temporary closures which occur when hospitals reach capacity, or the long-term effects of closures of specific care centers, such as Safety Net Hospitals.